 Does the Samsung Galaxy S25 support MagSafe or Qi2 wireless charging?

-Best answer: No, the Samsung Galaxy S25, Galaxy S25 Plus, and Galaxy S25 Ultra do not support MagSafe or Qi2.
-These phones do charge at a maximum of 15W wirelessly, matching the Qi2 specification, but lack the magnets required for certification.
+Best answer: Yes, the Samsung Galaxy S25, Galaxy S25 Plus, and Galaxy S25 Ultra do support the Qi2.1 specification.
+These phones charge at a maximum of 15W wirelessly, matching the Qi2 specification, but lack magnets.
+For the full experience, you will need to buy a Qi2 case.

 Everything you need to know about wireless charging on the Samsung Galaxy S25 series

 Qi2, which includes magnets for chargers and accessories, is based on MagSafe and is becoming a popular request for Android phones.
-Although Samsung recently confirmed it will ship Qi2-equipped phones in 2025, Galaxy fans will have to wait a bit longer.
-The new Samsung Galaxy S25 series does not officially support Qi2 or MagSafe.
+Samsung recently confirmed it will ship Qi2-equipped phones in 2025, and the new Samsung Galaxy S25 series is the first to officially support Qi2.1.
+In fact, they are the first Android phones to ever support Qi2.1.
+However, Samsung's newest flagships do not include built-in magnets.

 Comparing the back of the Samsung Galaxy S25 with the Samsung Galaxy S25 Plus